Jenni-Hawk/NLP_TopicModeling/README.md

 #### Preprocess the Text Data
 - Tokenize
 - Remove Stop Words
+- Vectorized in two different ways to determine which would yield the best clarity:
-- Vectorize with CountVectorizer
+-   CountVectorizer
-- Vectorize with TfidfVectorizer
+-   TF-IDF Vectorizer

 #### Topic Modeling
 - Unsupervised learning and rules based approaches